Mel Blyth: Crystal Palace (loan)

 Blyth re-appeared in Palace's colours in November 1977 when Terry Venables signed him on loan, after Ian Evans, who had replaced him in 1974, had broken his leg.

 Cape Town City and Margate

 In the 1978 close season he played for Cape Town City, then managed by former Palace coach, Frank Lord.
 At Cape Town, he played alongside Mick Channon and Kevin Keegan.
 In the summer of 1978, he returned to England and joined non-league Margate.

 Millwall

 In November 1978, he returned to the Football League and signed for Millwall, where he made a further 75 appearances.
 During his spell at the club, they were relegated from the Second Division.
-On one occasion whilst at Millwall Blyth was cautioned on the pitch by an Essex police officer for swearing at his own goalkeeper whilst playing away at Colchester United, the officer in question believed the language could insite violence from the crowd.
+On one occasion whilst at Millwall Blyth was cautioned on the pitch by an Essex police officer for swearing at his own goalkeeper whilst playing away at Colchester United, the officer in question believed the language could incite violence from the crowd.